xdmnl/api-documentation/source/includes/_oauth.md

 Once your application receive the temporary authorization code, you need to exchanged it for an API token by sending a POST HTTP request to `https://app.frontapp.com/oauth/token`.

-Your request **MUST** be authentified with [Basic authentication](https://tools.ietf.org/html/rfc2617#section-2) using your OAuth application Client ID and Client Secret.
+Your request **MUST** be authenticated with [Basic authentication](https://tools.ietf.org/html/rfc2617#section-2) using your OAuth application Client ID and Client Secret.

-Front OAuth server response will include the API token in the `access_token` param.
+Front OAuth server response will include two tokens: the API token in the `access_token` param and the refresh token in the `refresh_token` param.

-Please store the `refresh_token` securely, as it is required to obtain a new `access_token`.
+The `access_token` will expire after 1 hour, so please store the `refresh_token` securely, as it is required to obtain a new `access_token`.
 A refresh token will expire six months after it has been issued.
 A `refresh_token` is automatically refreshed when it is about to expire, when requesting a new `access_token` in the next step.

 **Effective June 1, 2019 we will enforce `access_token` expiration**